AcePeaX/CasseOS/README.md

 - `make bootloader`

 > [!IMPORTANT]
 > Use regularly `make num_sectors` to verify the kernel's size.
-If it changes, change it in `bootloader/bootloader.asm`, specifically `NUM_SECTORS` at the start of the file to the correct value.
+If it changes, change it in `bootloader/bios/bootloader.asm`, specifically `NUM_SECTORS` at the start of the file to the correct value.

+### Bootloader layout
+- `bootloader/bios/` keeps the existing BIOS/legacy loader sources.
+- `bootloader/uefi/` is reserved for the upcoming native UEFI loader.

 ## Install development environment
 You have to install a cross compiler, and a cross debugger. `gcc` and `gdb`.